DataWizual/A_star_aldorithm/README.md

-# A_star_aldorithm
+This code exploring the A* algorithm with regenerated mazes using Python and Pygame

-Exploring the A* algorithm with Regenerated Mazes
+Here's the video explaining how I did it: